hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/09_THE_SCHOOL_OF_MODERATION.md

 em democracy and which being simple and direct went straight to their hearts.

-The first pubHc meeting that was held in connection with the Shivaji memorial was organised by Mr. Tilak and was attended by the leading Chiefs of Maratha States as also by the leading Jahagirdars and the
+The first public meeting that was held in connection with the Shivaji memorial was organised by Mr. Tilak and was attended by the leading Chiefs of Maratha States as also by the leading Jahagirdars and the